vzool/docs/app/contributor-guide/interfaces.md

 ## Boilerplate

-The minimum files required for each interface are the aforementioned Interface.vue, Readonly.vue, and meta.json files.
+The minimum files required for each interface are the aforementioned input.vue, display.vue, and meta.json files.

 Both the interface and and readonly components are both a standard vue single file component: